Pokepasaj/docusaurus/docs/api/config/is.md

     local k = import 'konn/main.libsonnet';

     local service = k.config(function(ctx, props) {
       kind: 'Namespace',  // if we replace Namespace with Service e will still return true
       type: 'config',
       metadata: {
         name: 'not default or random',
       },
     });

     {
-    output: service.is(['Namespace', 'Service'], ['default', 'random'])
+      output: service.is(['Namespace', 'Service'], ['default', 'random']),
     }
     // names will also takes arrays
     // if metadata/name is not default or random it will return false